 - Additionally, 91% agree that, in addition to being strong communicators, today’s comms professionals have to be strong data analysts as well.

 With that in mind, we wanted to see what other skills were essential, given today’s rapidly evolving media landscape.
-We asked the PR and comms pros of our online client community, Cision City, to tell us about the most in-demand soft skills required in today’s landscape.
+We asked the PR and comms pros to tell us about the most in-demand soft skills required in today’s landscape.
 We took their top answers into this handy (and printable!) infographic for easy reference.

 How did we land on these traits?
 Here’s a quick breakdown: